 - Gmail account (to access Google Classroom).

 - Dance space with good lighting, good sound, and room to move.

-- Copy of the books and manuals listed in the Resources and Training list on the website.
+- Copy of the books and manuals listed above.

 - Copy of the Salimpour Format Nomenclature and Grid Mapping Keys under Documentation.

 - 10 to 15 hours each week to devote to the online classes, coursework, and assignments.

 To take the Salimpour Teaching Assistant: Fundamentals course, students must have: